jacobrymo/buildui-tailwind-js/README.md

 ## Yo.
 How did you end up here?

-This project was build with Next.js, RadixUI, Tailwind CSS, and React.
+This project was built with Next.js, RadixUI, Tailwind CSS, and React.
 All of the components were created following the BuildUI [Advanced Radix UI](https://buildui.com/courses/advanced-radix-ui) course.
 I wrote the components in jsx because what are types anywayz?

 ## TV shows my wife and I watched during the making of this project (no one asked)